UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_14.md

 We can see additional information at the bottom.

-The series contains the name of the column series, which is `mfr` , the length of the series which is equal to 77 and a `dtype` equal to object.
+The series contains the name of the column series, which is `mfr` , the length of the series, which is equal to 77, and a `dtype` equal to object.

-Ok, we know what `type` is but what is a `dtype`?
+Ok, we know what `type` is, but what is a `dtype`?

 ---